hmdhszd/CKA-EXAM/6- kubernetes upgrade.md

-First we should upgrade "kubeadm" then "kubernetes" then "kubelet" and "kubectl"
+First we should upgrade "kubeadm" then "kubernetes cluster" then "kubelet" and "kubectl"